shovanmaity/k3s-with-pi/configure-worker.md

 ## Configure worker node(s) for your Kubernetes cluster

+This is required only if You want to create a multi-node Kubernetes cluster.
+You need to boot another Pi and follow the below steps.
+You can add as many worker nodes as you want.
+Only the hostname will be different.

 1. SSH into one Pi and change the hostname `/etc/hostname`.
-After changing it will look like below -
+After changing it will look like below (You can give a different hostname) -
    ```
    pi@raspberrypi:~ $ cat /etc/hostname
    pi-worker-0
    ```

-2. Also change the `/etc/hosts` file.
+2. Change the `/etc/hosts` file accordingly.
 After changing it will look like below -
    ```
    pi@pi-master:~ $ cat /etc/hosts
    127.0.0.1     localhost
    ::1           localhost ip6-localhost ip6-loopback
    ff02::1       ip6-allnodes
    ff02::2       ip6-allrouters

    127.0.1.1     pi-worker-0
    192.168.1.34  pi-master
    ```

    NOTE :- I am using a domain name for master IP.
 If IP of master got changed I need to update `/etc/hosts` file only.